rwfalcao/ideax/docs/translation.rst

     $ ./manage.py makemessages -l es

 It will create a directory /locale/es/LC_MESSAGES/django.po.
 Translate this file with a text editor or a PO editor, like POEdit, or other localization software tool.
-Translated strings will be writted in msgstr fields.
+Translated strings will be written in msgstr fields.

 After, add your language in settings.py file.